mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 ```

 19) To check this, get Node-RED running and receiving these requests.
 You will need to create three nodes: an "HTTP IN" node, an "HTTP out" node, and a "debug" node to view the messages that arrive from the Argon.
+Be sure to have this working before moving on.

 20) Your C++ assignment is to add the analog light level value to the JSON string.
 The final string will look like the following: